pveyes/vite-plugin-sloth/README.md

 ### Styling

-Even though you're using Custom Elements, you can still reference any global style inside the template, unlike typical web components.
+Even though you're using Custom Elements, you can still reference any global style inside the template, unlike typical Web Components.
 This means you can bring any CSS pre-processor or CSS framework you like, for example: Tailwind.

 ```html
 <template id="hello-world">